jwoertink/fez/README.md

 brew tap jwoertink/fez
 brew install fez
 ```

-You should now have a `bin/fez` file to run.

 ## Usage
 You can use `fez -h` for help or `fez -v` to check the version you're running.